-Employability and enterprise are embedded in the curriculum, primarily through designated Industry modules in each year, which are shared across Animation BA and Graphic Design BA,offering the experience of cross-disciplinary team work on enterprise projects.
+Employability and enterprise are embedded in the curriculum, primarily through designated work-based learning modules in each year, which are shared across Animation BA, Graphic Design BA, and Games Art BA.
+These modules offer the experience of cross-disciplinary team work on enterprise projects.
 Work experience is offered in the first and second year of study.
 Your final year focuses on self-promotion and further development of employability skills, creating an online presence and making networking contacts with potential employers significantly working with the Westminster Enterprise Network.
 Throughout the main course curriculum, subject learning is contextualised in terms of your personal and professional development.